danzeeeman/makeitdoathing/index.md

 ## Dan attended Rochester Institute of Technology for Computer Engineering and holds a Masters of Tangible Interaction Design from Carnegie Mellon University’s School of Architecture.

-## Dan Moore is a freelance creative sometimes available for [hire](mailto:dan@makeitdoathing.com).
-Contact for availability.
+## Dan Moore is a Design Technologist at Squarespace.